Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

 First, you need to select an existing, or specify a new _"S3"_ or _"S3 China"_ instance account.
 See the following article to learn how to add a new S3 account to CloudBerry Backup: [Signing up for Amazon S3](https://help.cloudberrylab.com/cloudberry-backup/signing-up-for-the-cloud/amazon-aws/signing-up-for-amazon-s3).

-> Please make sure that the specified account has [all required permissions](/concepts/permissions.md).
+> Please make sure that the specified account has all required [EC2](/concepts/permissions.md) and [S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) permissions.

 After selecting an account, specify the main settings of a target machine image: